Dwarfobserver/cpp-sandbox/README.md

  - optional : A template class used to define fast, compile-time optional with a type and the type value considered 'empty'.

- - serializer_span : A span on non-owning memory for serialisation.
+ - serializer_span : A compile-time parametrizable span on non-owning memory for serialisation.

  - make_string : A generic function which will attempt to conveft any type to a string.
 In particular, it works for tuples or pairs, iterables, and types with a to_string function (std::to_string is tested).